 After steepening the tea, remove the tea bags and let the tea cool off to room temperature.
 Pour the cool tea into your brew container.
 We used a glass 1-gallon water jar with a spigot.
 Make sure that your container is food grade and clean.

 Grab your scoby…

 and add it to the tea.

 The scoby will float on top and retain its shape as the culture grows out across the surface in the days to come.

 Step 3 - Cover & wait

 Cover your brew container with a cloth.
 Hold it in place with a rubber band so that it won't touch the contents.
 Keep the container at 80-90°F (or 27-32°C) to prevent mold.
 We placed our 1-gallon jar on our stove which is always warm thanks to its pilot lights.
 We double checked the temperature of the jar during the first few days and found that it stayed close to 90°F even when the stove was in use.

 Step 4 - Check & bottle

-After about a week start tasting your brew.
-Initially it will taste like sweet tea but over time it will start to taste like tangy kombucha.
+After about a week it starts tasting your brew.
+Initially, it will taste like sweet tea but over time it will start to taste like tangy kombucha.
 We tapped a little from our spigot each day.
 Use a clean spoon if your brew container doesn't have a spigot.

 Put the bottle in the fridge when you have enough carbonation.
 That will slow down additional carbonation and keep the kombucha for quite a while.
 Plus it will be at the perfect temperature to enjoy it when you're thirsty. 🍻